rk3839/Tool-tracking-and-collision-free-trajectory-estimation/README.md

-**Surgical tool tracking and feedback estimation and collision free trajactory estimation**
+**Surgical tool tracking and feedback estimation for collision free trajactory estimation**

 This research work is about estimating a fundamental feedback related to surgical tool.
 Additionally, it'll also provides collision free trajectory.